chargebyte/chargebyte-docs/docs/source/hardware.rst

 * Connect sensor 4 between Pin 4 and Pin 5 of IO

 Emergency Input
 ^^^^^^^^^^^^^^^

 .. figure:: _static/images/wiring_emergency_in.svg
     :width: 1000pt

     Figure: Wiring overview for the emergency input

-This wiring diagram shows an overview of connecting the emergeny input to the CCY:
+This wiring diagram shows an overview of connecting the emergeny input to the Charge Control Y:

-* Make sure the emergency input stays between 21.6V and 26.4V for normal behavior
+* make sure the emergency input stays between 21.6V and 26.4V for normal behavior
-* Any other voltage is treated as safety state
+* any other voltage is treated as error condition and triggers the safe state
-* The voltage is measured against Ground (EVSE) (Pin 3)
+* the voltage is measured against Ground (EVSE) (Pin 3)

-HV ready
+HV Ready
 ^^^^^^^^

 State C is indicated by internally switching HV Ready In (Pin 4, Power & Safety) to HV Ready Out (Pin 5, Power & Safety).
-The short between HV Read In to Out is only done while the Vehicle indicates States C AND CCY detects no safety issues.
+The short between HV Read In to Out is only done while the vehicle indicates state C AND Charge Control Y detects no safety issues.